+2025 Hospital National Patient Safety Goals

+(Easy-To-Read)

-Identify patients correctly Use at least two ways to identify patients.
-For example, use the patient's name and date of birth.
-This is done to make sure that each patient gets the medicine and treatment meant for them.
-Make sure that the correct patient gets the correct blood type when they get a blood transfusion.
-Improve staff communication Get important test results to the right staff person on time.
-Use medicines safely Label all medicines that are not already labeled, such as medicines in syringes, cups and basins.
-Take extra care with patients who take medicines to thin their blood.
-Use only approved protocols.
-Recognize importance of follow up monitoring patient compliance, drug food interactions, and potential for adverse drug interactions, educate patient and family and evaluate safe practices.
-Record and pass along correct information about a patient's medicines.
+Identify patients correctly - Hea at least two wave to identify nationts.
+For example, use the nationals NPSG.01.01.01 Use at least two ways to identify patients.
+For example, use the patient name and date of birth.
+This is done to make sure that each patient ge the correct medicine and treatment.
+Improve staff communication NPSG.02.03.01 Get important test results to the right staff person on time.
+Use medicines safely --- NPSG.03.04.01 Before a procedure, label medicines that are not labeled.
+For example, medicines in syringes, cups and basins.
+Do this in the area where medicines and supplies are set up.
+NPSG.03.05.01 Take extra care with patients who take medicines to thin their blood.
+NPSG.03.06.01 Record and pass along correct information about a patient's medicines.
 Find out what medicines the patient is taking.
 Compare those medicines to new medicines given to the patient.
-Make sure the patient knows what medications to take at home.
-Tell the patient it is very important to bring an up-to-date list of their medicines every time they visit a doctor.

-Prevent infection Use the hand hygiene guidelines from the Centers for Disease Control and Prevention or the World Health Organization.
-Use proven guidelines to prevent infections that are difficult to treat.
-Use proven guidelines to prevent infection of the blood from central lines.
-Use proven guidelines to prevent infection after surgery.
-Use proven guidelines to prevent infections of the urinary tract that are caused by catheters.
-Identify patient safety risks Find out which patients are most likely to try to commit suicide.
-Prevent mistakes in surgery Make sure that the correct surgery is done on the correct patient and at the correct place on the patient's body.
-Mark the correct place on the patient's body where the surgery is to be done.
-Pause before the surgery to make sure that a mistake is not being made.
-Alarm Management Make improvements to ensure that alarms on medical equipment are heard and responded to on time.
-Know the purpose and proper operation of alarm systems on equipment you are responsible for operating.
+Give the patient written information about the medicines they need to take.
+Tell the patient it is important to bring their up-to-date list of medicines every time they visit a doctor.
+Use alarms safely ---- NPSG.06.01.01 Make improvements to ensure that alarms on medical equipment are hear and responded to on time.
+Prevent infection NPSG.07.01.01 Use the hand cleaning guidelines from the Centers for Disease Control and Prevention or the World Health Organization.
+Set goals for improving hand cleaning.
+Identify patient safety risks NPSG.15.01.01 Reduce the risk for suicide.
+Improve health care equity - NPSG.16.01.01 Improving health care equity is a quality and patient safety priority.
+For example, health care disparities in the patient population are identified an a written plan describes ways to improve health care equity.
+Prevent mistakes in surgery UP01.01.01 Make sure that the correct surgery is done on the correct patient and at the correct place on the patient's body.
+UP01.02.01 Mark the correct place on the patient's body where the surgery is to be done.
+UP01.03.01 Pause before the surgery to make sure that a mistake is not being made.

+@ 2025 The Joint Commission | May be copied and distributed | Division of Healthcare Quality Evaluation and Improvement